 Generally, 8 hours of light for your olive tree indoors is more than sufficient.
 The point is to imitate the natural season as much as possible because the olive trees have specific seasons of flowering and fruiting.

 By exposing the olive tree to too much light it can interfere with its normal production cycle and limit its ability to produce fruit.
-It helps if you keep the nights cool.
+It helps if you keep the night cool.

 Signs of too much light